LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 ## Managing the TABLESPACE

 Each tenant receives a tenant specific tablespace.
-The tablespace is managed automatically with a default EXTENTSIZE of 128.
+The tablespace is managed automatically with a default block storage size ([EXTENTSIZE](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.admin.dbobj.doc/doc/c0004964.html)) of 128.
+Note, The extentsize is multiplied by the pagesize to arrive at a storage block.

-The schema is created in the multi-tenant schema `CreateSchemas` action, such as `FHIRDATA`.
-When the schema is created a base schema is created with `UpdateSchema` action.
-The `AllocateTenant` action provisions the schema in the tenant's table space for instance, `TS_TENANT1`.
+The schema is created in the multi-tenant schema  and subsequently allocated using `fhir-persistence-schema`.

 Each tenant is allocated a partition based on the MT_ID and assigned to a tablespace.